rileywheadon/rileywheadon.github.io/latex-guide.md

 # Typeset Mathematics using LaTeX

-If you read my <a href="why-obsidian.html">previous post</a> about why I use <a href="https://obsidian.md/">Obsidian</a>, you might be curious how to actually use LaTeX.
-This guide is intended for people using Obsidian or another markdown based text editor.
+If you read my <a href="why-obsidian.html">previous post</a> about why I use <a href="https://obsidian.md/">Obsidian</a>, you might be curious how to actually use LaTeX for formatting mathematical equations.
+This guide is intended for people using Obsidian or another markdown based text editor, and does not include information on document preparation.
+If you'd like to use LaTeX natively, I'd recommend you consult the [LaTeX Wiki](https://en.wikibooks.org/wiki/LaTeX/Introduction).

 ## What is LaTeX?